EnterpriseDB/tpa/docs/index.md

 TPAexec operates in four distinct stages to bring up a Postgres cluster:

-1. Configuration—decide what kind of cluster you want
-2. Provisioning—create the servers needed to host the cluster
-3. Deployment—install and configure the necessary software
-4. Testing—make sure everything is working as expected

-This is all you need to bring up a test cluster quickly:

 ```
+# 1. Configuration—decide what kind of cluster you want
 [tpa]$ tpaexec configure clustername --architecture M1

+# 2. Provisioning—create the servers needed to host the cluster
 [tpa]$ tpaexec provision clustername

+# 3. Deployment—install and configure the necessary software
 [tpa]$ tpaexec deploy clustername

+# 4. Testing—make sure everything is working as expected
 [tpa]$ tpaexec test clustername
 ```